 What does it mean to be a fellow in good standing?

 You are a fellow in good standing if you have previously been elected into the Academy and have paid your Academy and ASM dues for the current year.
-Emeritus and Lifetime Academy members are considered to be in good standing.
+Emeritus and lifetime Academy members are exempt from this requirement.
 Finally, to maintain the good standing status, fellows must further abide by the ASM’s code of ethics.

 I am an honorific fellow; can I submit a nomination?

 No, you cannot.
 Only fellows in good standing are eligible to nominate.
 If you are not sure about your Academy membership status, contact email@example.com.